Jekplex/AmongUsDriver/README.md

-# Among Us Driver (The Among Us Bot)
+# Among Us Driver
 An Among Us discord bot that allows you to mute and unmute players really quickly.

 Origin
 -----------

 The idea for this discord bot occured to me when I was getting fustrated about people continuing to talk after the discussion phase in Among Us.
 It irritated me and I wanted a fix.
-So...
-I decided to make one.
+So, I decided to make a solution.
 I called it "Among Us Driver", AUD for short.

 How to use
 -----------